 At Hurstbourne Priors Karate Club you will learn one of the oldest and most effective types of self-defence known – Shotokan Karate.
-The Club meets and trains most weeks in Hurstbourne Priors Village Hall, Whitchurch, Hampshire, UK.
+The Club meets and trains most weeks in Longparish Village Hall, Whitchurch, Hampshire, UK.
 We recruit members from the surrounding area of Hurstbourne Priors, Whitchurch, Longparish, Hurstbourne Tarrant, and Andover.

 Shotokan Karate is very disciplined, both mentally and physically, and all students must treat the art and fellow students with respect.
 Karate is for self-defence only and is not something with which to show off or seek confrontation.
 A training session is usually broken down into four sections: